ivorealicamargo/resumeapi/README.md

 1. **Resume Parsing**:
    - Extracts key fields such as candidate name, professional introduction, and skills from uploaded resumes.
-   - Supports PDF file format ONLY.
+   - Currently supports PDF file format only.

 2. **Confidence Evaluation**:
    - Provides a heuristic-based confidence score for the extracted resume fields.